 More recently, starting at the beginning of 2017, I also cut dairy entirely out of my diet, and out of the recipes I share.
 I finally identified it as the reason behind lifelong problems with eczema and digestive issues.
 I still occasionally eat eggs, but less often than I used to as I’ve shifted to a more plant based diet.
 Cutting dairy completely out of my diet along with other refined foods has had a huge impact on both my mental and physical health.
 My eczema has largely disappeared, I no longer have bloating or inflammation, and I was able to stop taking anti-anxiety medication and haven’t had further symptoms of anxiety (for the first time in almost 20 years).
 I still take anti-depressants, usually depending on the time of year.

-I don’t have any formal training in cooking or photography, but have read plenty of articles on photography in the past couple of years!
+I don’t have any formal training in cooking or photography, but have read plenty of articles on photography!
 I did work as a graphic designer as one of my jobs for a couple of years in university.
-I use a Nikon D7000 for almost all of my pictures as of spring 2016 and edit primarily using lightroom, and sometimes photoshop.
+I use a Nikon D750 for my pictures as of winter 2019 (previously a D7000) and edit primarily using lightroom, and sometimes photoshop.
+My main lenses are a 50mm and 100mm macro.

 I have a bachelor in anthropology, where I studied people growing local food, and the people eating it.
 I learned how to cook in my mother’s kitchen growing up.
 I started out just watching, and began cooking and baking when I was around eight years old.
 I am also a certified yoga teacher and have been teaching since 2015 and practicing for over 15 years.